aancw/pentlog/README.md

 ## 💡 Use Cases

-### Penetration Testing Engagements
+### 🔴 **Penetration Testing Engagements** (Real-World)
-- Document every command and output for professional reports
-- Maintain metadata and context throughout the engagement
-- Generate evidence-ready documentation with AI summaries

-### Certifications (OSCP, HTB)
+**Problem**: Client demands evidence of every command.
+Your manual notes + tmux logs are a mess.

+**Solution**:
-- Track all activity for writeups with perfect terminal fidelity
+- Auto-capture everything with perfect terminal fidelity
-- Search across all sessions to find specific commands
+- Organize by Client → Engagement → Phase automatically
-- Export clean Markdown reports for documentation
+- Export compliance-ready HTML reports with AI summaries in minutes
+- Archive with encryption for secure client delivery

-### Compliance & Audits
+### 🟡 **Compliance & Audits**
-- Create tamper-proof logs with SHA256 integrity verification
+**Problem**: Regulators need tamper-proof logs, audit trails, and encryption.
+Your shell history isn't enough.

+**Solution**:
+- Generate integrity hashes with `pentlog freeze` before archiving
-- Archive evidence with AES-256 encryption
+- Encrypt sessions with AES-256 for secure evidence packaging
-- Maintain detailed audit trails with timestamps
+- Maintain detailed audit trails with timestamps and operator tracking
+- Create audit-ready reports with searchable content

+### 🟢 **Certifications (OSCP, HTB, etc.)**
+**Problem**: Need to document every step for writeups.
+Fighting with formatting and missing commands.

+**Solution**:
+- Search across all sessions to find any command instantly
+- Export clean Markdown reports with proper formatting
+- Perfect terminal fidelity means what you see is what you get
+- Timeline browser helps reconstruct your attack flow

-### Security Research
+### 🔵 **Security Research & Red Teaming**
+**Problem**: Need reproducible, timestamped terminal sessions for analysis and playback.

+**Solution**:
-- Record terminal sessions with precise timing for reproducibility
+- Record sessions with precise timing for faithful `ttyplay` replay
-- Extract command timelines for analysis
+- Extract command timelines for detailed activity analysis
-- Replay sessions exactly as they happened
+- Search across historical sessions for patterns and techniques
+- Generate GIF recordings for documentation and presentations

 ---